campbells/atrialmtk_CS/Examples/Example-LeftAtrium/README.md

 **Imaging Data:**

-1. Start with an Atrial Challenge Imaging dataset (see ImagingData/Dataset.txt).
-You should have the raw MRI file lgemri.nrrd and corresponding segmentation mask laendo.nrrd.
-See Examples/Example-LeftAtrium/0ImagingData
+1. Start with an Atrial Challenge Imaging dataset (see atrialmtk-main/Examples/Dataset.txt for dataset details).
+You can download a raw MRI file lgemri.nrrd and corresponding segmentation mask laendo.nrrd.
+Put these in a new folder: Examples/Example-LeftAtrium/0ImagingData

-    These files can be visualised using different software including 3DSlicer, CemrgApp, itksnap (e.g. in itksnap: do “File/load main image” - lgemri.nrrd, “Segmentation/load segmentation” - laendo.nrrd, “update”)
+2. These files can be visualised using different software including 3DSlicer, CemrgApp, itksnap (e.g. in itksnap: do “File/load main image” - lgemri.nrrd, “Segmentation/load segmentation” - laendo.nrrd, “update”)

-    They can also be exported as surface meshes (.vtk format) using any of these software.
+3. They can also be exported as surface meshes (.vtk format) using any of these software.
+For the next step of the pipeline (Clipping), you need to open the segmentation mask (e.g. laendo.nrrd) and export it as a .vtk file (segmented.vtk).

-    E.g. itksnap:
+    E.g. Exporting to a surface mesh using itksnap:

    ![itk-snap](https://github.com/pcmlab/atrialmtk/blob/main/images/itk-snap-LA.png?raw=true)

+Note: this step can be skipped if already have the segmentation in vtk format (see Examples/Example-LeftAtrium/1Clipping/LA_Mesh1)

 **Clipping**

-1. Set up the folder Examples/Example-LeftAtrium/1Clipping/LA_mesh1, and copy across the data from Examples/Example-LeftAtrium/0ImagingData
+1. Set up the folder Examples/Example-LeftAtrium/1Clipping/LA_mesh1, and copy across the resultant segmentation mask (vtk) from Examples/Example-LeftAtrium/0ImagingData to Examples/Example-LeftAtrium/1Clipping/LA_Mesh1.
+This file is already provided for this example for those not working from the raw imaging data (see Examples/Example-LeftAtrium/1Clipping/LA_Mesh1).
 2. Load segmented.vtk in paraview and open the mesh by clipping it at the pulmonary veins and mitral valve, extracting the surface after each clip.
-If you open the state file Clips.pvsm with the provided segmented.vtk file (use the 'Search names under specified directory' option); you should be able to see the sphere clippers that we used to clip the veins/valve in the example (and in the figures below).
+If you load the state file Clips.pvsm with the provided segmented.vtk file (use the 'Search names under specified directory' option); you should be able to see the sphere clippers that we used to clip the veins/valve in the example (and in the figures below).
 3. Triangulate and extract the final surface, and save it as Clipped.stl, which you will also be able to open and view in paraview.
 This will be the input for the landmarking step.

     Clip1 (Clips.pvsm): right supervior pulmonary vein